-- If sudden illness, emergency or random act of nature should prevent you from attending class or preparing for it, contact the instructor ASAP with your best effort for keeping up with the assignment and working out a mutually agreeable schedule.
+- If sudden illness, unexpected emergency or random act of nature should prevent you from attending class or preparing for it, contact me ASAP with your best effort for keeping up with the assignment and for working out a mutually agreeable schedule.

-- At all times, you are responsible for:
+- With regard to class content, at all times, you are responsible for:

-- checking Schedule, Assignment and Announcement updates on Canvas;
+- checking Canvas regularly (Schedule, Assignment and Announcement updates);

 - checking assignment guidelines;